MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 [!INCLUDE [temp](../../boards/includes/list-sprint-dependent-tools.md)]

 For information about naming restrictions and limits placed on addition of Iteration Paths, see [About areas and iterations, Naming restrictions](about-areas-iterations.md#name-restrictions).

 > [!TIP]
-> If all you need to do is change the iteration dates, you can do that quickly as shown in [Change sprint dates](../../boards/sprints/define-sprints.md).
+> To quickly update iteration dates, see [Change sprint dates](../../boards/sprints/define-sprints.md).
 However, if you need to define the iteration paths and tree structure, then follow the guidance provided in this article.

 <a name="permissions"></a>